 \subsection{Main Results}

 \textbf{Reasoning LLMs substantially outperform conventional ones across metrics, with notable improvements in ICR}, as shown in Table~\ref{tab:main_results}.
-In particular, among reasoning LLMs, o3-mini achieves an ICR of 0.891 on \texttt{7x7} grid, demonstrating a strong ability to interpret and enforce grid constraints.
-Although DeepSeek-R1 attains the highest WCR and LCR on \texttt{7x7} grid, its ICR is slightly lower than that of o3-mini.
+In particular, among reasoning LLMs, o3-mini achieves an ICR of 0.891 on \texttt{7x7} grids, demonstrating a strong ability to interpret and enforce grid constraints.
+Although DeepSeek-R1 attains the highest WCR and LCR on \texttt{7x7} grids, its ICR is slightly lower than that of o3-mini.
 Other reasoning models, such as QwQ-32B and R1-Distilled-Llama-70B, show moderate performance, with WCRs of approximately 0.347 and 0.387, respectively.
 One notable outlier is Open-Reasoner-Zero-32B, which performs poorly across all metrics, indicating that it does not effectively leverage grid constraints for reasoning.
 This suggests that its training---primarily focused on mathematical reasoning---does not generalize well to tasks requiring spatial and linguistic integration, thereby highlighting a key limitation in the training strategies of these reasoning models.

-\textbf{Non-reasoning LLMs exhibit limitations, especially in ICR, and larger grids present increased challenges.} Among non-reasoning LLMs, Claude-3-7-Sonnet and Gemini 2.0 Pro Exp yield the best results, with WCRs of 0.482 and 0.460 on the \texttt{7x7} grid, respectively; however, their relatively lower ICR indicates model limitations on explicit reasoning constraints for crossword puzzles.
-Notably, thinking mode improves Claude-3-7-Sonnet on all three metrics, highlighting the importance of reasoning and reflection in solving constraints in crossword tasks.
+\textbf{Non-reasoning LLMs show limitations in ICR, and performance declines further with increasing grid size.} Among non-reasoning LLMs, Claude 3.7 Sonnet and Gemini 2.0 Pro Exp yield the best results, with WCRs of 0.482 and 0.460 on the \texttt{7x7} grid, respectively; however, their relatively lower ICR indicates model limitations on explicit reasoning constraints for crossword puzzles.
+Notably, thinking mode improves Claude 3.7 Sonnet on all three metrics, highlighting the importance of reasoning and reflection in solving constraints-based crossword tasks.
 Additionally, larger grids lead to decreasing performance, demonstrating the increased complexity of maintaining constraint adherence over a larger search space.